AviatrixSystems/Docs/HowTos/uservpn.rst

 #.
 Click `+ Add New`
 #.
 Select the `VPC ID` where this user should be attached.
 The associated load balancer will appear in the `LB/Gateweay Name`
 #.
 Enter the `User Name` and `User Email`
 #.
-(Optional) If associating this user with an existing profile, check the checkmark next to `Profile` and select the appropriate `Profile Name`.
-#.
 Click `OK`

    .. note::